 Old Town is a small neighborhood with a lot packed into it.
-It’s home to Second City, a bunch of sports bars that all seem the same, and a few great restaurants and bars hiding in the mix.
-As always, the key is to know what's good, and that's why we're here.
+It’s home to Second City, plus a bunch of sports bars that all seem the same.
+But there are a few great restaurants and bars to be found here, too.
+This is our guide to getting the best food out of Old Town.

 There are only a few good drinks-and-a-light-bite options in the neighborhood, and Two Lights is one of them.
 It’s right across the street from Second City, and inside it looks kind of like an upscale seafood shack, with a long bar that works well for small groups or dining solo.
 The menu involves mainly seafood-focused small plates, and you should stick with dishes like the tuna poke tacos, shrimp, and oysters, all of which are good.